c3lang/c3docs-old/docs/reflection.md

 #### baseType

-*Only available for pointer types.*
+*Only available for pointer types and failables.*
 Returns the type the pointer points to.
 E.g. for `int*` the base type is `int`.

 ```